 The series also stars Courtney B. Vance as civil rights activist C.L.
 Franklin, Malcolm Barrett portrays Franklin’s first husband Ted White, Patrice Covington is Erma Franklin, Kimberly Hébert Gregory plays talent agent Ruth Bowen, Rebecca Naomi Jones is Carolyn Franklin and Sanai Victoria stars as Little Re, per PEOPLE.

-Erivo previously spoke about taking on the Franklin role amid a wave a criticism over a non-Black American playing an icon of culture.
+Erivo previously spoke about taking on the Franklin role amid a wave of criticism over a non-Black American playing the cultural icon.
 The Nigerian-born actress was reportedly raised in the U.K., and many foundational Black Americans have objected to her casting.

 In a statement last December, the Harriet star said, “Over the last few months, I’ve been preparing myself to embody the Queen of Soul, from relistening to her music to discovering her rare interviews and reading some amazing books on her — all to really capture Aretha’s attitude and spirit.”